Fire Management in Alaska

-The goal of both the BLM and the Alaska interagency fire management program is to protect the public, firefighters, and identified sites from wildland fire while providing an opportunity, through interagency cooperation and collaboration, for BLM to accomplish fire-related, land-use and resource management objectives in a cost-efficient manner, consistent with BLM and DOI policies.
+The goal of both the BLM and the Alaska interagency fire management program is to protect the public, firefighters, and identified sites from wildland fire while providing an opportunity, through interagency cooperation and collaboration, for BLM to accomplish fire-related, land-use and resource management objectives in a cost-efficient manner, consistent with BLM and Department of the Interior policies.

 The protection of human life is the single, overriding suppression priority.